Probing Quantum Nonlinearities through Neutrino Oscillations: Introduction

 \section{Introduction}

-It appears that constant neutrino masses, though still not directly confirmed, are the simplest way of explaining of current data on neutrino oscillations \cite{review}.
-Other possibilities, such as Lorentz violating dispersion relations \cite{coleman}, do not seem to be possible explanations of the leading order effects \cite{sub}.
+It appears that constant neutrino masses, though still not directly confirmed, are the simplest way of explaining current data on neutrino oscillations \cite{review}.
+Other possibilities, such as Lorentz violating dispersion relations \cite{coleman,coleman2}, do not seem to be possible explanations of the leading order effects \cite{sub,sub1}.

-Neutrinos are a valuable probe of new physics because of their weak interactions and in this paper we will study how nonlinear modifications to the quantum mechanical propagation of a neutrino, that is a nonlinear Dirac equation, affects neutrino oscillations.
+Neutrinos are a valuable probe of new physics because of their weak interactions and in this paper we will study how a nonlinear modification to the quantum mechanical propagation of a neutrino, that is a nonlinear Dirac equation, affects neutrino oscillations.
 The propagating neutrino wavefunctions are assumed to follow

-where $F$ is a matrix in spinor space, depending on the wavefunction $\psi$, its adjoint and their derivatives \cite{NP1}.
-One may think of $F$ as probing deviations from exact quantum-linearity, a possibility that had had some empirical tests in the non-relativistic regime placing bounds on the nonlinearity scale \cite{nonlin1,nonlin2}.
+where $F$ is a matrix in spinor space, depending on the wavefunction $\psi$, its adjoint and their derivatives \cite{NP1,np1a}.
+One may think of $F$ as probing deviations from exact quantum-linearity, a possibility that had some empirical tests in the non-relativistic regime placing bounds on the nonlinearity scale \cite{nonlin1,nonlin1a,nonlin1b,nonlin2,nonlin2a,nonlin2b,nonlin2c}.

 In \cite{RP1} it was suggested that quantum nonlinearities might be related to Lorentz violation, leading one to consider higher-energy tests.
 Although in this paper we initially adopt the more general possibility that $F$ might be nonlinear but Lorentz invariant, we find that Lorentz invariant nonlinearities are not likely to be probed by neutrino oscillations.
 Furthermore, we leave open the possibility that $F$ might only be an effective nonlinearity, summarising unknown microscopic physics, rather than a fundamental modification of quantum theory.

-Thus while in our construction of nonlinear Dirac equations in \cite{NP1} we required the equation to be invariant under the scaling $\psi \to \lambda \psi$, as in the linear theory \cite{nonlin1}, thus leading to nonpolynomial nonlinearities, here we consider also simpler polynomial nonlinearities which do not have that invariance.
+In our construction of nonlinear Dirac equations in \cite{NP1,np1a} we required the equation to be invariant under the scaling $\psi \to \lambda \psi$, where $\lambda$ is an arbitrary constant, to ensure that the wavefunction can be freely normalised as in the linear theory \cite{nonlin1,nonlin1a,nonlin1b}.
+This constraint is desirable for fundamental theories and leads to nonpolynomial nonlinearities; however here we consider also simpler polynomial nonlinearities (as effective theories) which do not have that invariance.